jmbriody/jmbriody.github.io/_posts/2018-01-22-python-devenv.markdown

 tags: python setup
 ---
 ## So you want to do some Python
 This post is pretty much 100% about how I set up my development environments.
-There are any number of ways to do it but I've personally found using virtualenv and virtualenvwrapper work well for me.
+One Python tenet is that **There should be one-- and preferably only one --obvious way to do it**--that may or may not work for how various coders doing many different things like to organize and do there work.
+However, using virtual environments in some form is a commonly accepted practice.
+Finding a set up that works for you will save you a lot of headaches.

+That said, there are any number of ways to do it and this is what works for me.
+I rely on **python-virtualenv** and **virtualenvwrapper**.
+There are at least 2 distinct virtualenv tools for python--venv and virtualenv.
+You could use either one directly but virtualenvwrapper, as its name probably suggests, provides a nice set of "wrapper" functions that simplify daily tasks.
+[Python Virtual Envs](http://docs.python-guide.org/en/latest/dev/virtualenvs/)

 Some major **Notes:**

 1. I mostly use Ubuntu so the examples all use apt-get for the install part.
 If you're on a different linux with different package manager there will probably be slight changes needed.
-2. If you're on windows and want to also dive into Linux I have a bit of info on setting up Virtual Box.
-If you're new to both Linux and Python that is a lot to bite off (see #3)
+2. If you're on windows and want to also dive into Linux I'd suggest using Virtual Box--you can install a full linux distro and not have to deal with dual booting.
+If you're learning linux while learning Python you will be frustrated at times--but you'll develop your google-fu and when you solve that nagging problem you can do a little dance.
 3. **Conda/Anaconda/Miniconda** Conda is potentially a really great option to get started with particularly if your python interests are in the numpy/science area.
 It also may be a really good option if you are doing more "full stack" stuff as Conda bills it self as a more generalized manager.
 (As opposed to virtual environments that are really only concerned with python.)
+4. I'm a command line/shell junkie

 **Defense of the Notes above**